wp-plugins/youtube-channel-gallery/readme.txt

 * **Aspect ratio:** indicates the proportions of the player, standard (4:3) or widescreen (16:9) format.
 Shortcode attribute:** ratio; values: 4x3 (default) or 16x9.
 (Optional).
 * **Theme:** display player controls (like a 'play' button or volume control) within a dark or light control bar.
 Shortcode attribute: theme; values: dark (default) or light.
 (Optional).
 * **Progress bar color:** specifies the color that will be used in the player's video progress bar to highlight the amount of the video that the viewer has already seen.
 Shortcode attribute: color; values: red (default) or white.
 (Optional).
+* **Video quality:** sets the suggested video quality for the videos.
+The suggested quality parameter value can be small, medium, large, hd720, hd1080, highres or default.
+YouTube recommend that you set the parameter value to default, which instructs YouTube to select the most appropriate playback quality, which will vary for different users, videos, systems and other playback conditions.
+If you set suggested quality level that is not available for the video, then the quality will be set to the next lowest level that is available.
+Shortcode attribute: quality; values: small, medium, large, hd720, hd1080, highres or default (default).
+(Optional).
 * **Autoplay:** automatically play the initial video when the player loads.
 Shortcode attribute: autoplay; values: 0 (default) or 1.
 (Optional).
 * **Show related videos:** this parameter indicates whether the player should show related videos when playback of the initial video ends.
 Shortcode attribute: rel; values: 0 (default) or 1.
 (Optional).
 * **Show info (title, uploader):** display information like the video title and rating before the video starts playing.
 Shortcode attribute: showinfo; values: 0 (default) or 1.
 (Optional).